SLEEP

 EDITORIAL

 Cold-weather gear does not need to be dramatic.
-It just has to keep the weak points from ruining the trip: cold ground, wind, dark camp chores, and the kind of evening routine that gets miserable much faster than people expect the first time it happens.
+It has to keep the predictable weak points from ruining the trip: cold ground, wind, dark camp chores, wet layers, battery sag, and the difference between passive warmth and real heat when the setup is vehicle-based.

-The main warmth anchor when desert nights turn into real cold-weather campouts.
+The main down-bag warmth anchor when desert nights turn into real cold-weather campouts.

 The pad matters more than people think once the ground starts pulling the heat out of you.